 where the factorizable structure of the input flow $T_\chi$ already propagates the systematic effects into the likelihood in a tractable way.
 Following the construction above, what profiling requires is this best-fit map $\hat{T}_{\phi}(\nu)$.
 Recovering it by re-optimizing the full transformation at each point of the nuisance space would be prohibitive; we instead make its nuisance dependence explicit.

 We expand the transformation around its best-fit configuration $\hat{\nu}$: the nominal map $T_{\phi}^{\hat{\nu}}$, obtained at the best fit, is held fixed, while a second Factorizable Normalizing Flow, the \emph{DoI systematic flow} $T_{\psi}$, carries the entire variation with the nuisances.
 Mirroring the input side, $T_{\psi}$ acts on the measurement transformation rather than on the input densities, and is composed with the nominal DoI as

 Here $T_{\psi}$ uses the same factorizable construction as the input flow $T_\chi$~\cite{Valsecchi:2026fnf}, with one essential difference: its coefficients are not calibrated from simulation but are fixed by profiling the likelihood, so $T_{\psi}$ encodes how the measurement must deform to absorb each systematic variation.
 The joint optimization in Eq.~\ref{eq:profiling} then becomes:

-It is important to stress that $T_{\phi_f}(y | x, \nu)$ corresponds to a new model, built as a deviation from a nominal model, so that if the $\Delta\nu$ from the global minimum $\hat{\nu}$ keeps $T_{\psi}$ close to the identity; Section~\ref{sec:profiling-procedure} turns this into a tractable two-step training.
+Because $T_{\phi}(y | x, \nu)$ is built as a deviation from the nominal model, a small departure $\Delta\nu$ from the global minimum $\hat{\nu}$ keeps $T_{\psi}$ close to the identity; Section~\ref{sec:profiling-procedure} turns this into a tractable two-step training.